-Dr. Mohamad Allaf is professor of urology and oncology at the Johns Hopkins University School of Medicine.
-He also serves as the Executive Vice Chairman of the Department of Urology and the MEA Endowed Director of Minimally Invasive and Robotic Urology.
+Dr. Mohamad Allaf is Professor of Urology and Oncology, as well as Director of the Department of Urology and the Brady Urological Institute, Urologist-in-Chief of the Johns Hopkins Hospital, and Director of Minimally Invasive and Robotic Surgery.

-Dr. Allaf is a world renowned surgeon-scientist having performed > 2,000 robotic procedures and published > 250 peer reviewed research papers in the field's best journals.
+Dr. Allaf is a world renowned surgeon-scientist having performed more than 2,000 robotic procedures and published over 250 peer reviewed research papers in the field's best journals.

-Dr. Allaf runs a research endeavor aiming to decrease the morbidity associated with the treatment of cancer.
-He has mentored numerous leaders in academic urology and has an integral role in running the Brady Urological Institute alongside Dr. Alan Partin.
-Dr. Allaf is actively involved in fund raising for research and education and believes in expanding our knowledge base so that we can help generations to come avoid the diseases of today.
+Dr. Allaf runs a research endeavor aiming to decrease the morbidity associated with the treatment of cancer, and he has mentored numerous leaders in academic urology.
+He is actively involved in fund raising for research and education, and believes in expanding our base of support in order to advance our important mission.